Maghnie/tutorials.Getting-Started/README.md

 ## Creating Context Data

 At its heart, FIWARE is a system for managing context information, so lets add some context data into the system by creating two new entities (stores in **Berlin**).
-Any entity must have a `id` and `type` attributes, additional attributes are optional and will depend on the system being described.
-Each additional attribute should also have a defined `type` and a `value` attribute.
+Any entity must have the attributes `id` and `type` - additional attributes are optional and will depend on the system being described.
+Each additional attribute should also have defined `type` and `value` attributes.

 #### :two: Request: